neuralmagic/sparseml/README.md

 Depending on your device and CUDA version, you may need to install additional dependencies for using TensorFlow V1 with GPU operations.
 You can find these steps [here](https://www.tensorflow.org/install/gpu#older_versions_of_tensorflow).

+Note, TensorFlow V1 is no longer being built for newer operating systems such as Ubuntu 20.04.
+Therefore, SparseML with TensorFlow V1 is unsupported on these operating systems as well.

 ## Resources and Learning More

 - [SparseZoo Documentation](https://docs.neuralmagic.com/sparsezoo/)